Joe Rogan Onnit creatine 5 g: What science actually shows

 According to the International Society of Sports Nutrition position stand, creatine donates a phosphate group to ADP, rapidly recycling it back into usable ATP.[1]
 This allows for sustained power output and increased training volume, which drives muscle hypertrophy (growth).
 According to the International Society of Sports Nutrition (ISSN) position stand, creatine monohydrate is effective for increasing exercise capacity and lean mass, particularly when paired with resistance training.[1]
 Research consistently shows that supplementing with 3 to 5 grams daily increases lean body mass and strength in men more than training alone.

-If you are comparing “joe rogan creatine brand” options, the performance effect comes from saturating muscle creatine stores, not from a logo on the tub.
+When comparing creatine products, the performance effect comes from saturating muscle creatine stores, not from a brand name.
 Pick a plain creatine monohydrate you will take consistently, and prioritize basic quality signals like clear labeling and third-party testing when possible.[1]

-If you are trying to match the “joe rogan supplement stack 2025” vibe, note what does not change: the product is still plain creatine monohydrate.
-“Micronized” is not a different molecule.
-It just describes smaller particles that may mix easier in water.
+If you are trying to match a “stack” vibe, note what does not change: the product is still plain creatine monohydrate.
 Many products highlighted in clips are still just creatine monohydrate under the hood.

 Form matters.
 Creatine monohydrate is the form used in the strongest human studies.
 Timing is usually not the deal breaker.
 Daily consistency is.[1]